-Manipur elections: Voting for second phase begins in 22 constituencies
+Manipur elections: Voter turnout of 11.4% recorded till 9 am in second phase

 The Congress has fielded 18 candidates for the second phase, the Bharatiya Janata Party 22, the National People’s Party 11 and the Janata Dal (United) and the Naga People’s Front 10 each.

 Singh has cast his vote but was delayed by a technical error at the polling booth.
+He claimed that the Congress’ performance will be better than that in the 2017 polls, reported News18.
+The former chief minister also claimed that Congress will get single party majority in this election.

 Voting will take place in 1,247 polling stations.
 Chief Electoral Officer Rajesh Agarwal said of these, 223 voting stations will be handled exclusively by women.
 As many as 8.38 lakh voters people will vote in this phase.